miteshkumarmandal1/My-Super-Server/README.md

 # My-Super-Server
 Overview:-
-The Simple Java Messaging Server is a basic Java server application designed to facilitate simple messaging between clients.
+The My-Super-Server is a basic simple Java server application designed to facilitate simple messaging between clients.
 The server uses Java's Socket API to handle client connections and enables real-time communication through text-based messages.